A chance for you to work on your dialogue chops and win free prizes!

 RHETT: Frankly, my dear, I don't give a damn.

-Today’s prompt: Slang.
+Today’s prompt: Baby talk.

 Focus on the dialogue to drive the scene, not the action.
 In most movies, it’s the other way around because movies are primarily a visual medium, however sometimes the script requires a dialogue-driven scene and we need to hone our chops at being able to do that effectively.